CBN vs THC – what’s the difference?

 THC’s potential health benefits are well-established, given the tons of research on it.
 Here are some of the possible benefits that are backed by research.

-- Inhibits neuropathic pain
+- Inhibits chronic pain

 - Anti-inflammatory